Sunbasket Evolves into Full-Service Health-Forward Food Delivery Company

 The reintroduction of Sunbasket comes with a new visual identity and national advertising campaign.
 Sunbasket's visual identity showcases how the best foods under the sun work together in perfect harmony, creating an environment for delicious ingredients to grow and ﬂourish, coupled with the vibrancy and creativity of the brand's award-winning chefs.

 "It was important for us to create a brand and visual identity that matches our values as a food delivery company," said Vanessa Meyers, senior vice president of growth at Sunbasket.
 "Sunbasket's new platform balances the energy, attitude and sounds of the kitchen with the amazing, thoughtful and careful ingredients of the farm.
-The brand encapsulates everything that Sunbaket stands for - human connections, warm, rich energy and a wonderful meal around the table."
+The brand encapsulates everything that Sunbasket stands for - human connections, warm, rich energy and a wonderful meal around the table."

 When San Francisco-based creative boutique, Partners in Crime, was tapped to develop the brand's advertising campaign, Creative Director Lee Einhorn immediately recognized that Sunbasket was a mission disguised as a food delivery company.
 The campaign, entitled "Here Comes the Sunbasket", highlights the deliciousness of the brand's food offerings as well as the simplicity and convenience it brings to consumers and launches nationwide with a branded TV spot and digital placements.